ITAL202 Intermediate Italian II

 - participate in oral interviews and/or presentations that assess proficiency levels.

-- International, Gender, and/or Minority Perspectives: Students take quizzes/tests or complete sections of quizzes/tests in which they articulate similarities and differences in the various cultures of the world and demonstrate familiarity with the skills necessary to make informed judgments.
+Quizzes and tests taken in class include the cultural topics presented in the course.
+Students articulate similarities and differences in the various cultures of the world and demonstrate familiarity with the skills necessary to make informed judgments.

 -

 Students utilize text, workbook, and multimedia resources for second-year proficiency-based Italian program.
-See course format.
+See course syllabus.

 -